Sophia Alice Callahan: Later life

 Callahan last worked for the Indian Mission Conference of the Methodist Episcopal Church, South.
 She had returned to Wesleyan Female Institute to get a college degree, in order to open her own school in the Creek Nation.
 However, several other teachers at Harrell had fallen ill during the winter, and she was summoned to return home.
-After reaching Muskogee, Callahan also fell ill, She had contracted pleurisy and died in Muskogee at age 26 on January 7, 1894.
+After reaching Muskogee, Callahan also fell ill, She had contracted pleurisy and died in Muskogee at the age of 26 on January 7, 1894.